cksystemsteaching/selfie/README.md

 2. Running: a virtual machine is running if the code hosted by the virtual machine is currently running on the physical machine.
 There can be no more running virtual machines than processing elements.
 A running virtual machine can transition from the running state to the ready state or the blocked state.
 The latter occurs if the hosted code has no desire to continue executing and terminate, or is only able to continue executing under conditions controlled by the system or other virtual machines.
 In a cooperative system, only the hosted code can transition the virtual machine to the ready or blocked state.
 In a preemptive system, the virtual machine can also be transitioned to the ready state by a timer interrupt.

 3. Blocked: a virtual machine is blocked if the code hosted by the virtual machine is unable to continue executing and should therefore not be considered by the scheduler to run.
 Only the system can transition a blocked virtual machine to the ready state if conditions for the code hosted by the virtual machine have changed such that the code is able to continue executing.
-Transitioning from the blocked to the run state is possible, effectively bypassing the scheduler, but not considered here for simplicity.
+Transitioning from the blocked to the run state is possible, effectively bypassing the scheduler, and models activities that cannot wait such as exception handling, for example.
 The blocked state is typically partitioned further into substates for virtual machines pending termination or waiting for conditions enabling execution again.

 Blocked and ready virtual machines are typically organized in blocked and ready sets implemented by lists or more advanced data structures depending on performance needs.
 In the following exercises, keep the traffic light model in mind, in particular the various transitions.
 Modeling complex systems properly is important and helps in considering all possible scenarios.
 Sometimes I wish developers would do that more often to avoid bugs that bother us every day.
 We focus on the ready state next and get back to the blocked state further below.